How to Get Your New Small Business to Make Money

 Possible Solutions to Getting Your Small Business to Make Money

-I can't emphasize this first point enough.
-The market comes first; your ideas and/or wishes have to come second (or even third).
+- Do Your Market Research: The market comes first; your ideas and/or wishes have to come second (or even third).
 You simply can't start a successful business if there are not enough people willing and able to buy your products or services in your service area.

-Market research, is, as you saw in the previous point, the core of a business plan and a business plan is your best protection against business heartbreak.
+- Do a Business Plan: Market research, is, as you saw in the previous point, the core of a business plan and a business plan is your best protection against business heartbreak.

 Of the many reasons to work through a business plan, the main one is this; when you're done, you'll know whether or not your proposed business idea can be turned into a profitable small business.